Koredotcom/docs/docs/xo/automation/use-cases/digital-skills/configure-digital-forms.md

 In this How-To, we will explore a scenario in a Banking Bot, where the user can create an additional account.
 We will see how Digital Forms can be used to gather all the required information from the user and create the account.

-For details on what Digital Forms are and how it is implemented in the XO Platform, click <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/digital-skills/digital-forms/" target="_blank">here</a>.
+For details on what Digital Forms are and how it is implemented in the XO Platform, click [here](../../digital-skills/digital-forms/){:target="_blank"}.

-## **Illustration with an Example**
+## Illustration with an Example

 Consider a Banking Bot trying to address the following scenarios:

 1. An already registered user wants to open an additional account.
 2. There are three types of accounts that are available, each with further options:
     * Savings Account.
     * Checking Account with an option to opt for a Cash Card and set the miniumum balance.
     * Credit Card with an option to choose the type of card to be Platinum, Gold, Silver or Basic.

     <img src="../../images/banking-form.png" alt="banking form" title="banking form" style="border: 1px solid gray; zoom:75%;">